ldinghan/straitstimesscraper/README.md

 # straitstimesscraper

-Straits Times headlines top and recent news news scraper built using Selenium in Python.
+Straits Times headlines news scraper built using Selenium in Python.

+The programme retrieves top and recent news headlines from the Straits Times.